 While dumping in the foods for your worms, it's good to layer in some shredded paper or cardboard here and there.
 This is so that we can create some air around the bin & the cardboard will help soak up any excess water in there.

 Be careful with some paper cups because the inner lining of some may contain plastic.
-Non-glossy paper (without the plastic film coating) would be better for the worms.
+Non-glossy paper (not containing the plastic film coating) would be better for the worms.

 Another thing we may look at is to: